locdeng/Titanic-Dataset-Dashboard/README.md

 ├── main.py

 ├── page_1.py   Overview of statistical summaries from the training dataset.

 ├── page_2.py   Visualizations of survival/death patterns by gender, age, and ticket.

 ├── page_3.py   Build and train a Random Forest model to predict passenger survival on test dataset.

-├── page_4.py Display and search merged original and predicted data.
+├── page_4.py   Display and search original and predicted data.

 ├── requirements.txt